 St Helena is best known for being where Napoleon Bonaparte was exiled after his escape from Elba, until his death in 1821.
 When in St Helena, you can visit Napoleon’s tomb, which is empty after his body was repatriated to Paris in 1840.

 Aside from being important historically, St Helena also boasts spectacular nature, with dramatic cliffs, winding mountain roads and, of course, amazing marine life.
 On this remote island, you can go whale-watching, diving with dolphins or you can see if you can spot some endemic bird life, such as the Saint Helena plover, known locally as the ‘wirebird’.
-For hikers, the 21 ‘Post Box Walks’ on the island offer varying difficulties of hikes, from hilly and scenic to spectacular and challengingly mountainous.
+For hikers, the 21 ‘Post Box Walks’ on the island as mentioned in Yapq, offers varying difficulties of hikes, from hilly and scenic to spectacular and challengingly mountainous.

 In my personal opinion, the most interesting thing about this island is that it’s home to the world’s most remote coffee plantation.
 Now, that may be just because I’m a little addicted to the beverage, but it’s also because St Helena coffee is considered some of the best in the world.
 The coffee here was brought to the island from Yemen in 1733 and has remained pure and unchanged since then.
 Tours of the plantation are available, and visitors can enjoy a cup of coffee at St Helena Coffee Shop in the island’s capital, Jamestown.